Add your name to call on Minister Darragh O’Brien and the Irish government to enact a strong marine protected area law without delay.

 Community engagement at every stage of the MPA designation and management process, based on transparency, inclusiveness, and fairness among local, regional, and national stakeholders.

 Draft MPA legislation was promised in July 2023, but there is still no sign of it, despite the fact that 98% of Irish people surveyed want to see more marine protected areas.

 Why do we need marine protected areas?

 Marine protected areas allow nature to recover.
-They act as safe havens for a diverse range of marine life, from charismatic whales, dolphins, and basking sharks, to commercially harvested fish, crabs, and lobsters.
+They act as safe havens for a diverse range of marine life, from whales, dolphins, and basking sharks, to commercially harvested fish, crabs, and lobsters.

 Around the world, well-managed MPAs have proven to restore marine life, store carbon, and rebuild fish populations.
 Studies have shown that fish biomass increases by up to 670% within protected areas.
 These fish then spill over into adjacent waters, bolstering local stocks and boosting fisheries catches.

 Human society relies heavily on a healthy ocean for the life-giving services it provides, not to mention that it generates over 50% of the oxygen we breathe.

 An overwhelming 76% of Irish people surveyed believe “a lack of political will” is what is getting in the way of creating effective marine protected areas.

 Ireland was supposed to have 10% of its seas designated as marine protected areas by 2020 in line with national and EU commitments, yet nearly four years later, we are still missing that target, with only 9% of waters designated as protected.
 Even for the 9% of waters that are designated, there is little or no management in place.